Is LiveGood Another MLM Scam? Here's What I Found

 The Direct Selling Self-Regulatory Council (that's part of the Better Business Bureau) has investigated LiveGood twice - once in 2024 and again in 2025.
 Both times, they found that LiveGood affiliates were making illegal claims about:

-• How much money you can make ("financial freedom," "earn thousands without doing anything")
+- How much money can you make ("financial freedom," "earn thousands without doing anything")

-• Health benefits of their products (claiming they treat cancer, diabetes, stroke, and other serious diseases)
+- Health benefits of their products (claiming they treat cancer, diabetes, stroke, and other serious diseases)

 When the regulators asked LiveGood to prove these claims, the company couldn't provide any evidence.
 Even worse, in the most recent investigation, LiveGood refused to commit to following the regulatory recommendations.